One dead, one in the hospital after Greenville car crash

 The other driver, 34-year-old Pamela Marie Moore, of Greenville, had to be extricated from her car by Greenville Fire-Rescue.

-She was transported to Vidant Medical Center with what appear to be non life-threatening injuries.
+She was transported to Vidant Medical Center with what appears to be non-life-threatening injuries.

 The crash remains under investigation.